tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

-# 2-music_and_abstract_art-outline.md
+# 2-music_and_abstract_art-article.md

 # Title

-Having trouble deciding on a title.

-- **Music and Particular Forms** - really leaning toward this one

-Other ideas:

-- Abstract Music
-- Music and Abstract Art
-- Abstract Music and Abstract Art
+Music and Particular Forms

--
+For other ideas, see the expanded outline.

-# Idea: Limit Use of First and Second Person
+# Goal: Limit Use of First and Second Person

-Idea: **only the last paragraph of each section should contain first or second pronouns.**
+Goal: **only the last paragraph of each section should contain first or second pronouns.**

 This is where I sum things up for the reader by talking to them directly.

-# Outline With Comments and Links

-## Introduction
+# Article

+## [Cold intro - no heading]

-This article is for people who like music but do not like abstract art.
+This article is for people who like music but do not appreciate abstract art.
-In particular, if you think Piet Mondrian's paintings are "just a bunch of squares," this article is for you.
+In particular, if you think Piet Mondrian's paintings are "just a bunch of squares," this article is for you!

 Using examples of popular songs, this article explains how artists add flexibility and hence new meanings to their work by substituting abstractions for particular forms.
 This article also teaches you how to add your own particular forms to abstract art when you hear and see it.

+When I first learned about abstract art, I was ready for it, because by then I had spent years listening to a variety of music.
+In this article I am sharing with you the awakening I experienced in this regard in the art classes I took at VCU in the mid-1980s.

 ### Please Omit?!?!